 - Also do ask before taking photos of religious festivals, cremation grounds, and the inside of any temples you visit.

 - Don’t wear leather belts while on your way to any temple because that is strictly prohibited.

-- And note that cows are a sacred animal in Nepal and injuring or killing them is a serious offence.
+- And note that cows are sacred animals in Nepal and injuring or killing them is a serious offense.
 You will find cows grazing and roaming all over the place.

 - Don’t put your feet in any holy places and sacred points.

-- Some Hindu temples strictly prohibit entering of non-Hindu people.
+- Some Hindu temples strictly prohibit the entering of non-Hindu people.
 So, take permission first.